bschollnick/QuickBBS/README.md

 * v1 - Before April of 2014
 * v2 - October 30, 2017
 * v3 (WIP) - Release date - TBD, started ~ 12/01/2022
+    * (This has taken longer than expected, since I haven't been working on this extensively.)
+    * Major changes, finished ~ 03/03/2024 - Mostly testing and minor tweaks at this point.